Nimpoo/cub3d/README.md

 ## 3. The graphic implementation ✍️
 Now, we have everything we need to simulate our 3D in a 2D screen.
-We have to calcul the distance of the top of the screen to a wall, knowing this : `The farther we are from a wall, the less wall/ray collisions there are.
+We have to calculate the distance from the top of the screen to a wall, knowing this : `The farther we are from a wall, the less wall/ray collisions there are.
 The less detail, the smaller the wall.
 Finally, the less detailed the wall, the more floor and ceiling`.
 Exemple :
 ![](./doc/raycasting.gif)

 Pixels are always drawn from top to step (`+x` to `0`).
-Then we move on to the next value of y: **the next row of pixels** until we reach the limits of the window, <ins>calculs are always update at every frame</ins>.
+Then we move on to the next value of y: **the next row of pixels** until we reach the limits of the window, <ins>calculations are always updated at every frame</ins>.

 ## 4. The movement and keys detection 🚶‍♂️
-The function `mlx_hook` catch keys on the keyboard for *pressing* or *release* it, it's very simple to implement that to the movement of the player.
+The function `mlx_hook` catches keys on the keyboard when *pressing* or *releasing* them, it's very simple to implement that to the movement of the player.
-But this raw method is very low in-game : we **manipulate one octet** a fluid movement.
+But this raw method is very low in-game : we **manipulate one octet** for fluid movements.
 In our structure, a variable `uint8_t keys` is an empty `int` ( `00000000` ).
-Each byte represent a key, when the key is pressed, the byte turn `0` to `1`.
-This modification move the player, and made new calculs for the point of view ( `10000000` ).
-The movement stop when the `key` is released and the byte return into zero ( `00000000` ).
+Each byte represents a key, when the key is pressed, the byte turns `0` to `1`.
+This modification moves the player, and makes new calculations for the point of view ( `10000000` ).
+The movement stops when the `key` is released and the byte returns into zero ( `00000000` ).

 ---